USC Trojans men's basketball: The Henry Bibby era (1995–2005)

 In 1995, Former UCLA great Henry Bibby was named head coach of USC men's basketball.
 In ten seasons, Bibby had an overall won-loss record of 131–111 at USC.
 He led his 1997, 2001 and 2002 teams to the NCAA tournament, including an "Elite Eight" appearance in 2001, but was fired after four games into his final season.

 Recent success

 USC advanced to the Sweet Sixteen in the 2007 NCAA Division I men's basketball tournament, led by future NBA players Nick Young, Taj Gibson, and Gabe Pruitt, with Tim Floyd as their head coach.
 This was the first time since 2001, and the second time since 1961.
-This team defeated Kevin Durant and the Texas Longhorns before facing Tyler Hansbrough and the UNC Tarheels in the Sweet Sixteen.
-USC had built a sizable lead in the first half against UNC before multiple questionable foul calls against Taj Gibson forced USC to sit Taj Gibson for an extended period of time in the second half, whereby the Tarheels were able to take the lead and win the game.
+This team defeated Kevin Durant and the Texas Longhorns before facing Tyler Hansbrough and the UNC Tar Heels in the Sweet Sixteen.
+USC had built a sizable lead in the first half against UNC before multiple questionable foul calls against Taj Gibson forced USC to sit Taj Gibson for an extended period of time in the second half, whereby the Tar Heels were able to take the lead and win the game.